wp-plugins/membees-member-login-widget/readme.txt

 1. When the Membee Login plugin appears in the search results, choose the "Install Now" link
 1. Answer "yes" to the "Are you sure you want to install this plugin?" prompt
 1. Choose "Activate Plugin" - takes you to the Installed Plugins section of the Dashboard
-1. Choose the "Activate" link under the Membee Login Plugin
+1. Choose the "Activate" link under the Membee Login plugin
 1. You're done!